-The all-sector European Fair Value Index score was 61 in Q2, up from the Q2 figure of 41.
-Commercial real estate valuations generally improved on a relative adjusted basis as an increasing number of prime market yields in Q2 started to move upwards (reducing the future negative impact from outward yield shift), with the majority from the retail sector.
+The all-sector European Fair Value Index score was 75 in Q3, up from the Q2 figure of 61 (Figure 10).
+Commercial real estate valuations generally improved on a relative adjusted basis as an increasing number of prime market yields over the last two quarters started to move upwards (reducing the future negative impact from outward yield shift), with the majority from the retail sector.

-As such, European all sector* prime rents are forecast to increase by around 0.3% p.a. over the next five years with logistics showing faster growth than office and retail under performing.
+Looking ahead, European all sector* prime rents are forecast to increase by 0.3% p.a. over the next five years with logistics showing faster growth than office and retail underperforming.